 to get rid of any Sediment etc.

-The reason an Anode Rod is required by a Suburban Water Heater is because the tank of the Suburban Water Heater uses glass enamel over a steel tank.
-If the enamel cracks for any reason it will expose the steel to the water and the steel will start to corrode even from a pinhole in the enamel.
-The rod attracts the corrosive elements in the water that could corrode the water heater tank and the rod itself gets corroded.
+A Suburban Water Heater requires an Anode Rod because the tank of the Suburban Water Heater uses glass enamel over a steel tank.
+If the enamel cracks for any reason, it will expose the steel to the water, and the steel will start to corrode even from a pinhole in the enamel.
+The rod attracts the corrosive elements in the water that could corrode the water heater tank, and the rod itself gets corroded.

 The Anode Rod is part of the Suburban Water Heater's drain plug.
 It should be checked at least once a year and should be replaced when half of the rod has been corroded away.